 'The Fluid Computer' LP is out on KRAAK on 3 May 2019.
 The photobook contains multiple exposures made on 35mm slides projected during concerts, while the record comes with two new pieces made with DIY musical apparatus, field recordings and tape manipulation.
 Together they serve as a trigger to deconstruct the ubiquitous algorithmic and electronic machinery, and to reincarnate forgotten technologies.

 The title of the release comes from the book ‘The Pattern on the Stone’ by W. Daniel Hillis.

 Alvin Lucier is a pioneering American composer, writer and visual artist.
 He might be best known for his avant-garde exploration of sonic environments and the use of performer's physical gestures and neural impulses.
 The significant part of his longstanding oeuvre ventures towards sounds that we would never perceive under ordinary circumstances.

 In Vespers (1969) performers with Sondols (sonar-dolphin), hand-held pulse wave oscillators, explore the acoustic characteristics of given indoor or outdoor spaces.
-This is made possible by monitoring the echoes of the pulse waves off the walls, floors and ceilings, as well as any objects or obstacles in range of the sound waves.
-Over time, a listener gets a sound experience of the space.
+This is made possible by monitoring the echoes of the pulse waves off the walls, floors and ceilings, as well as any objects or physical obstacles in range of the sound waves.
+Over time, a sound experience of the space is created.